California Republican Stronghold a Toss-Up in Early Results

 The price tag more than doubles the companies’ $90 million commitment when they announced the proposed ballot measure last year.

-The high-ticket ballot measure came as the gig companies face costly lawsuits in California courts, as they have opted not to comply with California’s labor law which went into effect in January.
+The high-ticket ballot measure came as the gig companies face costly lawsuits in California courts, as they have opted not to comply with the California labor law that went into effect in January.

 A state court issued a preliminary injunction in August requiring the companies to start classifying drivers as employees, but it was stayed pending appeal.

-At the appellate hearing earlier this month attorneys for the companies argued there would be a spike in drunk-driving collisions if they were forced to classify California drivers as employees.
+At the appellate hearing earlier this month, attorneys for the companies argued there would be a spike in drunken-driving collisions if they were forced to classify California drivers as employees.

 As for Proposition 15, which asks Californians to create split roll property taxes, so commercial landowners would pay property taxes based on the current value of their property rather than at the time they bought it, initial results were also tied with 63% of counties reporting, according to the Associated Press.